coder/coder/docs/tutorials/template-from-scratch.md

    - On Mac or Windows, highlight the files and then right click.
 A "compress" option is available through the right-click context menu.

-   - To zip hrough the command line:
+   - To zip the files through the command line:

      ```shell
      zip templates.zip Dockerfile main.tf